Tiny-Earth/DemoSite/site/src/design.md

     For each assessment prompt below, identify whether it targets a lower-order cognitive skill (LOCS) or higher-order cognitive skill (HOCS):

     - Design an experiment to test one of Newton's laws of motion, including the necessary equipment, data collection methods, and analysis.
-    - Use Figure 3 in the textbook to draw your own model that demonstrates one or more of Newton's laws of motion, including the necessary variables and assumptions.
+    - Draw your own model that demonstrates one or more of Newton's laws of motion, including the necessary variables and assumptions.
     - Define Isaac Newton's three laws of motion, including examples of each.
     - Critique the validity of an experiment or study that uses Newton's laws of motion to explain a physical phenomenon, including its limitations and potential sources of error.
     - Explain the difference between mass and weight.